githubixx/pindownloadr2/README.md

 # pindownloadr2

 Let's you download the big pictures from pinterest.com.
-To use the PINterest image DOWNLOADeR2 (Version 1 didn't worked anymore this pinterest depends extremly on JavaScript) you need to install some dependencies.
+To use the PINterest image DOWNLOADeR2 (Version 1 didn't worked anymore since pinterest now depends extremly on JavaScript) you need to install some dependencies.
 You need Python >= V2.6.

 ## Hint
 You can download about 5000 images per board.
 If the board has more images you have to adjust the viewport height in pindownloadr2.js!